fastn-stack/fastn/design/js-runtime/markdown.md

 # How Are We Handling Markdown?

 Markdown parser creates a tree, with items like h1, link, list etc. We currently render these elements in HTML and ftd authors can not change the way they are rendered.
-Say if we want to add a on hover property to every inline `code` block in markdown text, we can not do it.
+Say if we want to add an on-hover property to every inline `code` block in Markdown text, we can not do it.

 The design allows you to provide your own component constructors for every element in markdown.